law911012eqw/battleship/README.md

 | Destroyer | 2 |

 ### Gamemodes
 There are two gamemodes: Player vs Player (PvP) and Player vs AI with an implementation of two different difficulties.
-Additionally, a gameode AI vs AI is included specifically for debugging purposes or just to have fun with coding.
+Additionally, a gamemode AI vs AI is included specifically for debugging purposes or just to have fun with coding.

 ### Issues to fix
 **Minor**: